 Cheryl Campbell (born 22 May 1949) is an English actress of stage, film and television.
 Cheryl Campbell is known for her role as Vera Brittain in the BBC’s dramatisation of Testament of Youth (1979), for which she received the BAFTA for Best Actress.
 Born in St Albans, Hertfordshire, England,.

 Bernie Taupin (born 22 May 1950) is an English lyricist, poet, and singer, best known for his long-term collaboration with Elton John, writing the lyrics for the majority of the star’s songs, making his lyrics some of the best known in pop-rock’s history.
 Born Bernard John Taupin in Sleaford, Lincolnshire, England.

-Dale Winton (born 22 May 1955) is an English radio DJ and television presenter, best known for presenting shows including Dale’s Supermarket Sweep.
+Dale Winton (22 May 1955 – 18 April 2018) was an English radio DJ and television presenter, best known for presenting shows including Dale’s Supermarket Sweep.
 Born Dale Jonathan Winton in Marylebone, London, England.

 Denise Welch (born 22 May 1958) is an English actress, dancer and television presenter.
 As an actress, she is best known for her roles as Natalie Barnes in Coronation Street and Steph Haydock in Waterloo Road.
 She was also known for her appearances as a regular panellist on the ITV lunchtime chat show Loose Women.
 Born Jacqueline Denise Welch in Tynemouth, Northumberland, England.

 Morrissey is a British singer and lyricist.
 He rose to prominence in the 1980s as the lyricist and vocalist of the rock band The Smiths.
 Morrissey is widely regarded as an important innovator in the indie music scene.
 Born Steven Patrick Morrissey in Davyhulme, Lancashire, England.